Thought leaders across the US share their perspectives and the latest information on kidney cancer care during COVID-19.

 Eisai clinical trials: https://us.eisai.com/research/oncology-clinical-trials.

 Exelixis released the following statement regarding their medicines and clinical trials during this time:” We do not expect there to be an impact to the availability of either of our commercial products (CABOMETYX® and COMETRIQ®) as we maintain a substantial amount of stock throughout our broad and diverse supply chain.
-We have ongoing investigational studies at clinical trial sites across the globe.
-We are monitoring how COVID-19 may impact this research.”
+We are actively monitoring our ongoing investigational studies at clinical trial sites across the globe and provide support to local investigators and patients participating in these trials to help minimize any potential impact on trial timelines.”

 Full statement on COVID-19. https://www.exelixis.com/statement-covid-19/